nmsmith/circuit-editor/README.md

 This app is an editor for electrical & hydraulic circuit diagrams.

-It is currently in-development.
-Some basic features are still missing (such as save and load), so it is not yet "production ready".
+Some basic features are still missing, so it is not yet "production ready".

 # User guide